MicrosoftDocs/entra-docs/docs/identity-platform/reply-url.md

 ### What platform should I add my redirect URI(s) to?

-If the application you're building contains one or multiple redirect URIs in your app registration, you'll need to enable a [public client flow configuration](msal-client-applications.md).
+If the application you're building contains one or multiple redirect URIs in your app registration, you need to enable a [public client flow configuration](msal-client-applications.md).
 The following tables provide guidance on the type of redirect URI you should or shouldn't add based on the platform you're building your application on.

 #### Web application redirect URI configuration